syne-tune/syne-tune/docs/source/index.rst

   based on the surrogate model.
 Our implementation differs from the published work by using a Gaussian process surrogate model, and by a promotion rule which is a hybrid between DyHPO and ASHA.
-* New tutorial: `How to Contribute a New Scheduler <tutorials/developer/README.html>`__.
-  Learn how to implement your own scheduler, wrap external code, or modify one of the existing templates in order to get your job done.
-* New tutorial: `Benchmarking in Syne Tune <tutorials/benchmarking/README.html>`__.
-  You'd like to run many experiments in parallel, or launch training jobs on different instances, all by modifying some simple scripts to your needs?
-Then our benchmarking mechanism is for you.
 * New tutorial: `Progressive ASHA <tutorials/pasha/pasha.html>`__.
 PASHA is a variant of ASHA where the maximum number of resources (e.g., maximum number of training epochs) is not fixed up front, but is adapted.
 This can lead to